theBlackBoxSociety/HTML-CSS-tutorial/03_css.md

 - The rules are inside a `<style>` element in the `<head>`.
 - Less useful, because can only be used for 1 document.
 - Best to avoid if possible.
-OK if you have a couple of rules that apply to only 1 document.
+OK if you have a couple of rules that apply to only 1 document or if you have only one html page.
+- Code highlighting does not work.

 Example: